Tallahassee Softball Camps

 At Lindsey Wilson College from 2001-03, Snider guided the team to batting averages above .300 every season.
 He was heavily involved in the recruiting process as an assistant coach and oversaw all summer camps.

-"I'm thrilled to help coach at such an established program that is coming off another conference championship and has great things going for it," Snider added.
+"I'm thrilled to help coach at such an established program that is coming off another conference championship and has great things going for it," Snider added when he first came to Tallahassee.
 "FSU's history of softball success was such a motivating factor for me to come here, and I have no doubt that through the hard work of this current coaching staff and our student-athletes, we can take this program to the next level."

 Snider is married to his wife, Lauren, who is a native of Bellville, Texas.
-The two have one daughter, Riley (1).
+The two have one daughter, Riley.

 In 2012, the Seminoles finished the year with a .966 fielding percentage to rank in the upper echelon on a national scale.
 FSU became an entertaining group to watch defensively as student-athletes such as third baseman Briana Hamilton, shortstop Maddie O'Brien, second baseman Tiffani Brown and centerfielder Courtney Senas made a bevy of highlight-reel plays throughout the season.
-A fundamentally-sound group of infielders and outfielders collectively produced both the routine and difficult plays last year.
+A fundamentally-sound unit of infielders and outfielders collectively produced both the routine and difficult plays.

-It was the solid play of FSU's defensive stalwarts that helped the Seminoles begin last season with a 16-0 record, the second-best start in school history.
+It was the solid play of FSU's defensive stalwarts that helped the Seminoles begin the 2012 season with a 16-0 record, the second-best start in school history.
 The 16-game win streak ties for the 10th longest winning stretch for the program.

 Wilson is seen as an excellent instructional mind by FSU's student-athletes, which was evident from the first day of practice in the fall 2011.
 He is a reliable arm for batting practice who is always offering excellent teaching points to better enlighten each player.
 Wilson has proven to be an absolute student of the game who utilizes various statistics in his meticulous game-day preparation.